 Anne got out of the car but stopped outside the shop in front of the window that sparkled with Christmas decorations, multi-coloured strips of tinsel draped around expensive bottles of liquors, spirits and wine.
 A fairy sat on a magnum of champagne.
 The freezing night air was piercing her nostrils and large puffs of clouded breath came out of her mouth.
 She stamped her boots to keep warm.
 One girl from the party stood opposite her, doing the same, only in quicker steps, almost dancing, rubbing her naked knees with her woollen gloves.

-‘Have you ever been to Michael’s flat?’ she enquired of Anne, their dense puffs mixing mid air.
+‘Have you ever been to Michael’s flat?’ she enquired of Anne, their dense puffs mixing mid- air.
 Her name, she said, was Tiger.

 ‘No. It is the first time.’
-Anne wanted to add that she had never done anything like it before, but then she preferred her to believe that she was a girl-about-town and indifferent to whatever came her way.
+Anne wanted to add that she had never done anything like it before, but she preferred her to believe that she was a girl-about-town and indifferent to whatever came her way.

-On reaching the landing of Michael and Jasmine’s flat, a longhaired scruffy young man of about twenty five, slovenly dressed, opened the door grinning broadly, heralding a pleasurable evening in company of friends.
+On reaching the landing of Michael and Jyoti’s flat, a longhaired scruffy young man of about twenty- five, slovenly dressed, opened the door grinning broadly, heralding a pleasurable evening in company of friends.

 Michael introduced him as a friend from his Oxford days.

-‘This is Alfred, not as in Alfred the Great - rather Alfred the Dropout!’
+‘This is Alfred, not as in Alfred the Great - rather Alfred the Dropout.’

 They all laughed, including Alfred who seemed to appreciate the epithet attributed to him.
-Alfred, still grinning, held the door open for all entering and greeted each person with a friendly ‘Hey’.
+Alfred, still grinning, held the door open for all entering and greeted each person with a friendly, ‘Hey.’
 They all filed past him and through a narrow corridor into a large lounge.
-Alfred shut the door carefully behind him with a latch and a key.
+Alfred shut the door behind him with a latch and a key.

 The room had two large settees facing one another, a number of large cushions, bean-bags scattered on a thick carpet.
 Dimmable coloured bulbs were strategically fixed on the walls to give a suggestive atmosphere to the room.
 A door to the right was open into a bathroom with towels hanging from rails and on the edges of a lavabo.
 At the back of the lounge stood an unmade bed, its patchwork quilt tumbled and folded to resemble a blancmange pudding ready to melt, streaking out in rivulets of pink and yellow candies.
 Men and women’s clothes were mixed and strewn all over the floor, on chairs, on top of cases.
 They looked as though they had been laying there for a long time waiting for their wearers.
 Next to the bed, a curtain of Indian beads hung from the architrave that hardly managed to conceal the mess in what looked like a kitchen.